November 27, 2018

 Alert fatigue is your #1 enemy

-Worse still, because the user experience offered by centralized monitoring tools leaves little to be desired, ITOps teams would rather stick to their own niche tools.
+Worse still, because the user experience offered by centralized monitoring tools are often a little out-dated, consumers would rather stick to their own niche tools.
 Meaning centralized monitoring don’t get the insights and feedback they need to customize alerts.
 Meaning centralized monitoring continues to adopt this one-size-fits-all approach.
 Meaning centralized monitoring don’t get the insights and feedback they need to customize alerts.
 And so on...

 Like I said, a vicious cycle.

 So a few people have decided to switch off from centralized monitoring, so what?
 That just means ITOps can focus on their day job.
 No biggy.

 We've all heard of the phrase “work smarter, not harder”, well, ignoring alerts that are designed to monitor and report on the collective good will engender a culture that does the exact opposite.
 With that said, I'd like to introduce you to the blame game!
 As you're someone who works in IT you’re probably familiar with the rules, but for those of you that are new to the game, let’s do a quick re-cap:

 - Keep all your monitoring data to yourself.
 Under no circumstances should this be shared.

 - Shift the blame wherever possible.
 It’s not your fault the application went down.

 - Look confident and assured.
 Don’t give other contestants reason to sniff blood.